ayaMarzouk/person-identification-system-based-on-ecg-signals/ReadMe.md

 # 5) Testing Phase:
-- After finishing the training model for each one of the classifier, we used each model to predict to whom the input heartbeat signal is belonging and here are the winning scores:
+- After finishing the training model for each one of the classifier, we used each model to predict to whom the input heartbeat signal is belonging and the winning scores can be found in the .xlsx file